featbit/featbit/docker/ui-api-bundle/README.md

 ## Run

-If you have MongoDB and Redis running as Docker containers, you can use the following command in PowerShell to start the
+If you have MongoDB, Redis and DA-Server running as Docker containers, you can use the following command in PowerShell to start the
 application:

 ```powershell